RoaddogLabs/Marlin4Due/README.md

 # Marlin4Due Firmware for Archim forked from Ultimachine

 ### Modified for Archim (Experimental)
-This firmware is an experimental fork of Marlin4Due with the necessary modifications to run UltiMachine's new AMBIT 3d controller.
+This firmware is an experimental fork of Marlin4Due with the necessary modifications to run UltiMachine's new Archim 3d controller.
+This fork is configured to be used on the Roaddog Labs Bart Po XL http://roaddoglabs.io/wiki/Roaddog_Labs_Bart_Pro_XL .

 ### Instructions
  Details are at http://roaddoglabs.io/wiki/Archim

-#### Original Ambit/Archim [README.md](/Documentaion/orig_ambit_README.md)in Documentation folder
+#### Original Ambit/Archim [README.md](/Documentaion/orig_ambit_README.md) in Documentation folder

 ## Credits